 2. Cuts and Lacerations

 It’s not only machinists and restaurant workers that need to worry about getting cut on the job.
-Retail employees are especially vulnerable to cuts and lacerations at work, as they are typically under a time-sensitive deadline (especially for seasonal merchandise) and rarely receive formal training on how to handle a box cutter safely.
+Retail employees are especially vulnerable to cuts and lacerations at work, as they are typically under a time-sensitive deadline (especially for seasonal employment during the holiday season) and rarely receive formal training on how to handle a box cutter safely.

 The majority of workplace cuts and lacerations can be prevented by properly training employees on how to work with knives, box cutters, scissors, and other sharp objects.